charlesmyu/rookie-move/README.md

 ## Getting Started
 1. Make sure you are in the `rookie-move` directory
-2. Run the interactive program by using `py rookie-move.py` on Windows, or `python rookie-move.py` on Unix
+2. Run the interactive program by using `py rookie-move.py` on Windows.
+On Unix, try `python rookie-move.py` or `./rookie-move.py`.
+(Depending on how you installed Python, you may have to specify `python3` instead of just `python`)
-3. Follow the instructions and have fun!
+3. Follow the instructions displayed and have fun!

-If you would like to use the program using arguments, run Rookie Move by using `py rookie-move.py <initial position> ...` where `<initial position>` is a number of initial positions for rooks in chess notation.
+If you would like to use the program using arguments instead, run Rookie Move by using `py rookie-move.py <initial position> ...` where `<initial position>` is a number of initial positions for rooks in chess notation.
 For example, one could run `py rookie-move.py a1 b2 c3`, which would place rooks initially at `a1`, `b2`, and `c3`.
-The program will then populate as many rooks as it can fit without having any that collide.
+The program will then populate as many rooks as it can fit without any collisions.

 ### Sample Input/Output
 Input: `py rookie-move.py a6 d2 h5`